John Dunn (animator)

-John W. Dunn (25 February 1919 – 17 January 1983) was a Scottish screenwriter and animator for animated cartoons, active from 1952 to 1983.
+John W. Dunn (25 February 1919 – 17 January 1983) was a Scottish screenwriter and animator for animated cartoons, active from 1951 to 1983.

 Biography

 Born on February 25, 1919, he graduated from Oroville High School, did comics during WWII in The Army Times, and studied at the California College of the Arts and the Chicago Academy of Fine Arts.

-Dunn began his career at the Walt Disney cartoon studio, where his first animation credit—Man in Space—received an Oscar nomination.
+Dunn began his career at the Walt Disney cartoon studio in 1951 as a inbetweener, where his first animation credit—Man in Space—received an Oscar nomination.
 He moved to Warner Bros.
 Cartoons in 1960; there, he began with The Pied Piper of Guadalupe, which was also nominated for an Oscar.
-He and fellow Disney man David Detiege replaced Warner Brothers top writers Michael Maltese and Warren Foster after they went to Hanna-Barbera to receive higher billing in the 1960s.
+He and fellow Disney man David Detiege replaced Warner Brothers' top writers Michael Maltese and Warren Foster after they went to Hanna-Barbera to receive higher billing in the 1960s.
 He usually worked under Friz Freleng and Chuck Jones' units.